Gan-Tu/ulab-website/README.md

-# ulab-website
+# website
-This is the repo for static landing page website files for Undergraduate Lab @ Berkeley.
+The core landing page website for ULAB.